 Since there are many different types of S. pneumoniae and H. influenzae that cause disease, vaccines have been developed to protect against the types that have historically been the most common or caused the most severe cases.
 The number in the name of the pneumococcal vaccine indicates how many types of S. pneumoniae it protects against.
-So, PCV7 protects against 7 different types of S. pneumoniae while PCV13 protects against 13 types.
+So, PCV15 protects against 15 different types of S. pneumoniae while PCV20 protects against 20 types.
 There is also a H. influenzae type b, or Hib, vaccine that has been in use since the early 1990s.
-Pneumococcal and Hib vaccines are part of the routine immunization schedule for children and are recommended for elders as well as adults with certain underlying medical conditions.
-Getting vaccinated is an effective and easy way to protect yourself and your loved ones against these diseases.
+Pneumococcal and Hib vaccines are part of the routine immunization schedule for children and pneumococcal vaccines are recommended for adults 50 years and older as well any adult with a condition that puts them at greater risk of pneumococcal disease.
+Getting vaccinated is an easy and effective way to protect yourself and your loved ones against these diseases.
+Please speak to your healthcare provider or visit the CDC's website to learn more about pneumococcal and Hib vaccine recommendations.

 Pneumococcal and Hib vaccines have both been successful at decreasing the burden of invasive disease in Navajo Nation and across the US.
 When we talk about disease burden, we like to look at rates which show us how common the disease is within a specific group or population.
 Using rates instead of case counts allows us to make comparisons of how common the disease is even if the size of the populations we're looking at is very different.
 The graphs below show the decrease in disease rates after pneumococcal and Hib vaccines were added into the routine childhood immunization schedule.
-Data on rates for the general U.S. population were taken from the Centers for Disease Control and Prevention's Active Bacterial Core surveillance reports (available through 2021).
+Data on rates for the general U.S. population were taken from the CDC's Active Bacterial Core surveillance reports (available through 2022).
 As you can see, the vaccines were effective at reducing the rate of disease in Navajo children and reducing the disparities in disease burden between Navajo Nation and the general U.S. population.
 Despite the substantial positive impact that vaccines have had in reducing disease, disparities still persist largely due to strains of bacteria that are not covered by the currently available vaccines.
 It is important to continue monitoring bacterial infections and seeking ways to further reduce the number of cases.